-10. Promoting Mental Health and Wellbeing
+12. Promoting Mental Health and Wellbeing

-- The school will implement a Social, Emotional and Mental Health Policy. - The curriculum for PSHE will focus on promoting pupils' resilience, confidence and ability to learn. - Positive classroom management and working in small groups will be implemented to promote positive behaviour, social development and high self-esteem. - Referrals will be made to the relevant outside agencies when required: School Health, Educational Psychology Service, Building Sound Minds - Where appropriate, the school will support parents in the management and development of their child. - The school will also consider whether disruptive behaviour is a manifestation of SEMH needs - The school will focus on work that helps to build self-esteem and self-discipline with the aim of addressing disruptive behaviour. - For pupils with more complex problems, additional in-school support will include: - Supporting the pupil's teacher, to help them manage the pupil's behaviour. - Additional educational one-to-one support for the pupil. - One-to-one therapeutic work with the pupil, delivered by mental health specialists. - An Health Care Plan will be written if needed.
+• The curriculum for PSHE will focus on promoting pupils' resilience, confidence and ability to learn.

+- Positive classroom management and working in small groups will be implemented to promote positive behaviour, social development and high self-esteem. - Referrals will be made to the relevant outside agencies when required: School Health, Educational Psychology Service, Building Sound Minds - Where appropriate, the school will support parents in the management and development of their child. - The school will also consider whether disruptive behaviour is a manifestation of SEMH needs - The school will focus on work that helps to build self-esteem and self-discipline with the aim of addressing disruptive behaviour. - For pupils with more complex problems, additional in-school support will include: - Supporting the pupil's teacher, to help them manage the pupil's behaviour. - Additional educational one-to-one support for the pupil. - One-to-one therapeutic work with the pupil, delivered by mental health specialists. # - A Health Care Plan will be written if needed.